SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

     // Setup Options framework with DI
     services.AddOptions();

-    // Configure IOptions<CloudFoundryApplicationOptions> & IOptions<CloudFoundryServicesOptions>
-    services.Configure<CloudFoundryApplicationOptions>(Configuration);
-    services.Configure<CloudFoundryServicesOptions>(Configuration);
+    // Add Steeltoe CloudFoundry Options to service container services.ConfigureCloudFoundryOptions(Configuration);
 }
 ```

-The `Configure<CloudFoundryApplicationOptions>(Configuration)` method call uses the Options framework to bind the `vcap:application` configuration values to an instance of `CloudFoundryApplicationOptions`.

-The `Configure<CloudFoundryServicesOptions>(Configuration)` does the same, but binds the `vcap:services` values to an instance of `CloudFoundryServicesOptions`.
+The `ConfigureCloudFoundryOptions(Configuration)` method call uses the Options framework to bind the `vcap:application` configuration values to an instance of `CloudFoundryApplicationOptions` and binds the `vcap:services` values to an instance of `CloudFoundryServicesOptions`.

 Both of these method calls also add these objects to the service container as `IOptions`.